-The Liberty Alliance and OASIS have reached another milestone in their collaborative efforts to drive the convergence of identity standards.
+The Liberty Alliance and OASIS have reached another milestone in their collaborative efforts to drive the convergence

 Last week, the Liberty Alliance released the public draft of its Identity Web Services Framework (ID-WSF) 2.0 specification, which has been extended to support the OASIS SAML 2.0 specification.
 SAML 2.0 is expected to be officially ratified as an OASIS standard in March 2005.

 By leveraging the latest iteration of the ID-WSF framework, developers can use SAML assertions to communicate identity information such as authentication status, user attributes and authorization decisions between identity-based Web service transactions.